Eppo-exp/eppo-docs/docs/sdks/server-sdks/python/index.md

 ![Experiment allocation configuration](/img/feature-flagging/django_example_allocation_config.png)

 These rules are evaluated from top to bottom.
 That is, in this example an iOS user in the Netherlands will be put into the first category and see iDEAL, but not Apple Pay.
-If you instead want to other such users both options, consider implementing two flags: one for iDEAL, one for Apple Pay.
+If you instead want to offer such users both options, consider implementing two flags: one for iDEAL, one for Apple Pay.

 Our approach is highly flexible: it lets you configure properties that match the relevant entity for your feature flag or experiment.
 For example, if a user is usually on iOS but they are connecting from a PC browser this time, they probably should not be offered an Apple Pay option, in spite of being labelled an iOS user.